Trequetrum/blog-onesmallstep/content/types-intro.md

 This is some of my meandering thoughts about **types**, which I'll argue represent the formal ways in which we can reason about text <sup>[1]</sup> as a program.
 It's a semi-philosophical look at some of the fundamental sorts of reasoning that computer scientists do.
 I don’t expect reading this will make you a better programmer, but it may give you a fresh perspective when approaching types and I hope it's a fun read regardless.

+If most of your experience with programming has by and large been with dynamically typed languages (Like Python or JavaScript) or languages with relatively simple type systems (like C++ or Java), and you're looking to expand your programming repertoire with one of the statically typed functional languages then I hope the {%emph()%}10000 foot view{%end%}

 This is an attempt to write out my understanding of the topic and should be taken as such.
 I am not an expert on types and am likely to provide an incomplete or perhaps even entirely wrong understanding of some of these concepts.

 The plan is to update this as my understanding evolves.